Updated June 16, 2023

-Python wait() method is defined as a method for making the running process to wait for the other process like child process to complete the execution and then resume the process of the parent class or event.
-This wait()method in Python is a method of os module which generally makes the parent process to synchronize with its child process which means the parent will wait for the child process to complete its execution (i.e wait until the exit of the child process) and later continue with its process execution.
-This method is also defined as a method of event class in the Python threading module to suspend the execution of the event where its internal flag is set to false which will suspend the current block or event for executing until the internal flag is set to true.
+The wait() method in Python is defined as a method that enables a running process, such as a parent process, to wait for another process, such as a child process, to complete its execution before resuming the execution of the parent process or event.
+This wait()method in Python is a method of the os module that generally makes the parent process synchronize with its child process, which means the parent will wait for the child process to complete its execution (i.e, wait until the exit of the child process) and later continue with its process execution.

 Working of wait() Method in Python

-This syntax returns the child process’s id in the form of a tuple along with a 16-bit integer which is also present in the tuple to denote the exit status.
-This method which returns a 16-bit integer which in turn includes higher and lower bytes where the lower byte has the signal number as zero which will kill the process and the higher byte will have the exit status notification.
+This syntax returns the child process’s id in the form of a tuple and a 16-bit integer which is also present in the tuple to denote the exit status.
+This method returns a 16-bit integer which in turn includes higher and lower bytes where the lower byte has the signal number as zero, which will kill the process, and the higher byte will have the exit status notification.
 This os.wait() function does not take any parameters or arguments.

 Examples of Python wait()

-Now let us see a simple example for this method as follows:
+Now let us see a simple example of this method as follows:

 import os print(" Program to demonstrate wait() method:") print("\n") print("Creating child process:") pr = os.fork() if pr is 0: print("Child process will print the numbers from the range 0 to 5") for i in range(0, 5): print("Child process printing the number %d"%(i)) print("Child process with number %d existing" %os.getpid()) print("The child process is",(os.getpid())) else: print("The parent process is now waiting") cpe = os.wait() print("Child process with number %d exited" % (cpe)) print("Parent process with number %d exiting after child has executed its process" % (os.getpid())) print("The parent process is", (os.getpid()))